Infinisoft-inc/public/Packages/@brainstack/microstore/README.md

 console.log(store.getState()); // Output: { count: 10 }
 ```

-## API
-- `.on(event, handler)`: Subscribe to an event with a handler.
-  - `event`: (string | RegExp) The name of the event to subscribe to or a regular expression to match multiple events.
-  - `handler`: (function) The callback function to be executed when the event is emitted.
-The handler receives the current state as input and should return the new state.

-- `.emit(event, payload)`: Emit an event with an optional payload.
-  - `event`: (string) The name of the event to emit.
-  - `payload`: (optional) An additional payload to be passed to the event handlers.

-- `.getState()`: Get the current state of the store.
-  - Returns: The current state of the store.

-- `.mutate(mutator)`: Mutate the state using a mutator function.
-  - `mutator`: (function) The mutator function that receives the current state as input and should return the new state.
-  - Returns: The new state after mutation.

-## Example usage

 You can subscribe to events in the hub using the `on` function and emit events using the `emit` function.
 Here are some examples:

 ```javascript